Skip to main content

 About

-Tainted Grail: The Fall of Avalon is a single player open world role playing game with a fantasy theme.
+Tainted Grail: The Fall of Avalon is a single player open world role playing shooter game with horror, fantasy and dark fantasy themes.
 It was developed by Questline and was released on May 23, 2025.
 It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews